 It All Comes Together

 There are other things you can do to work with your air conditioner and zone control system that doesn’t involve invasive duct surgery.
 Try using your blinds or curtains to block out the sun.
 A ceiling fan can help move air around and draw heat towards the ceiling, making your rooms feel cooler.
 Perhaps it’s time to have maintenance scheduled on your AC to ensure it’s working properly.
 All of these can be great ways that you as a homeowner can get involved in the cooling process.
-When coupled with zone control systems and a functioning AC, your home can really start to feel like paradise!
+When coupled with zone control systems and a functioning AC, your home in Dublin, CA can really start to feel like paradise!

 The team at Comfy Heating & Air Conditioning Inc. can get you set up with a zone control system.
 Call us today!